WebAssembly/design/BinaryEncoding.md

 | payload_data  | `bytes` | content of this section, of length `payload_len - sizeof(name) - sizeof(name_len)` |

 Each section is optional and may appear at most once.
+Unknown sections must be uniquely named (all bytes composing their names must be identical).
 Known sections from this list may not appear out of order.
 The content of each section is encoded in its `payload_data`.